ra-lab-coder/Subtext-Auditor/README.md

 **DeepSea Communication Orientation Auditor** is an end-to-end NLP project that analyzes short chat conversations and estimates **how the interaction is oriented**, rather than what the relationship *is*.

 This project combines:
-* 🗂️ Synthetic data generation using structured templates
+* 🗂️ Synthetic data generation using LLM APIs (paired samples, same scenario)
 * 🧩 A custom sociological labeling framework
 * 🔤 TF–IDF feature engineering
 * 🤖 Logistic Regression classifier